sageserpent-open/NTestCaseBuilder/README.markdown

 Carrying on with this procedure would yield a sequence of 625 test cases that would cover combinations of test levels from successive groups of four test variables - so for the much lower effort of examining up to 625 test cases, we have some chance of finding the same bug that we would have had to trawl through 95367431640625 test cases!

 Great - but there is still a problem.
-I forgot to mention that possibility that it might be combinations of levels from test variables from *across groups of four* that cause the bug.
+I forgot to mention that possibility that it might be combinations of levels from test variables from *across the groups of four* that cause the bug.
 In other words, maybe it is test variable #2 with level #5, test variable #9 with level #3, test variable #18 with level #3 and test variable #20 with level #1 that exposes the bug.

 The procedure is only systematic about combinations of levels from test variables in the same group, so it won't necessarily generate the magic test case; but it is a tantalising idea: could we somehow produce a much smaller sequence of test cases than the full 95367431640625, and still guarantee that *for any choice of one, two, three or four test variables*, the sequence would *guarantee that every combination of levels for those variables* would be completely covered.

 Think about that last statement - the guarantee isn't merely that there is *some* choice of test variables whose level combinations are covered - it is saying that *any* choice of test variables you ask for has its level combinations covered; from within the same sequence of test cases.

-This is the guarantee provided by any of the factories mentioned above - a factory can if given a *strength* produce a sequence of test cases that provides that guarantee for any number of test variables up to and including the given strength.
+This is the guarantee provided by any of the factories mentioned above - a factory can if given a *strength* produce a sequence of test cases that provides that guarantee for any number of test variables in combination up to and including the given strength.

 As the strength is increased, the factory has to work harder to meet this guarantee - so if we set the strength all the way up to 20 in this example, we are back to generating all 95367431640625 test cases.
 In practice, strengths of up to 4 are probably good enough.

-Note that when we use factories are part of the composite design pattern, there is no obvious relationship between the sequences of simpler test cases produced by factories in subtrees and the sequence of complex test cases produced by the overall root factory.
+Note that when we use factories as part of the composite design pattern, there is no obvious relationship between the sequences of simpler test cases produced by factories in subtrees and the sequence of complex test cases produced by the overall root factory.
 This is because for a given strength, as we start combining more and more subtrees together, there are an increasing number of opportunities for combinations of test variable levels to be overlaid into the same test case - there are more test variables relative to the strength.

 The exception is when we ask for the full strength including all test variables and we only use synthesizing factories: in this case we can think of the sequence of the test cases made by the root factory as being a cross-product of the levels taking from all the test variables at the leaves of the tree of factories.

-However, we can say that as the number of test cases in the sequence goes up the closer to the root factory we go, it gets increasingly 'thinner' taken relative to the full cross-product of levels taken from all test variables.
+However, we can say that the closer to the root factory we go, the number of test cases in the sequence goes up; in addition that number gets increasingly 'thinner' taken relative to the full cross-product of levels taken from all test variables.
 The amount of thinning as we go up the tree is more dramatic for lower strengths.

 So we've met the players - to recap, we have:-